takmanman/RSNA-Intracranial-Hemorrhage-Detection/README.md

 The code for creating the .npy files is in [RSNA-Create .npy Images](https://github.com/takmanman/RSNA-Intracranial-Hemorrhage-Detection/blob/master/RSNA-Create%20npy%20Images.ipynb)

 Before we move on to model training, we should create a validation dataset out of the training dataset.
 As some of the images were identified with mulitple types of hemorrhage, therefore, this is a multi-labeled dataset.
 It is not trivial to maintain the exact same label distribution (e.g. same frequency for the combination of 'epidural' and 'intraventricular').
-Nevertheless, I tried to make the label frequency as similar as I can between the new training and validation dataset.
+Nevertheless, I tried to make the label frequency as similar as I can between the training and validation datasets.

 The code for creating the validation dataset is in [RSNA-Create Validation Dataset](https://github.com/takmanman/RSNA-Intracranial-Hemorrhage-Detection/blob/master/RSNA-Create%20Validation%20Dataset.ipynb)

 ## Model Building and Training

 To build a baseline model, I applied transfer learning to a pre-trained model, the weakly-supervised ResNeXt-101 32x8d (https://github.com/facebookresearch/WSL-Images).
-Essentially, I replaced the final fully-connected layer of the pre-trained model with a fully-connected layer that has six outputs, each corresponding to one of the labels: epidural, intraparenchymal, intraventricular, subarachnoid, subdural, any.
+Essentially, I replaced the final fully-connected layer of the pre-trained model, which has 1000 outputs, with a fully-connected layer that has six outputs, each corresponding to one of the labels: epidural, intraparenchymal, intraventricular, subarachnoid, subdural, any.
 Then I fine tuned the model with the training dataset.
 It takes about 5 hours to make one pass of the entire dataset with a Nvidia GeForce RTX 2060.
 I only trained for 3 epoches.

 The code for building and training the model is in [RSNA-Model Training](https://github.com/takmanman/RSNA-Intracranial-Hemorrhage-Detection/blob/master/RSNA-Model%20Training.ipynb)

 ## Inferencing

 After training the model, I tested its performance with the validation dataset.
-I then calculated the accuracy, precision and recall for the predictions regarding the presense of a hmorrahge as well as the type of hemorrahge.
+I then calculated the accuracy, precision and recall for the predictions made regarding the presense of a hmorrahge as well as the type of hemorrahge.

 The code for inferencing from the model is in [RSNA-Validation Inferences](https://github.com/takmanman/RSNA-Intracranial-Hemorrhage-Detection/blob/master/RSNA-Validation%20Inferences.ipynb)

 ## Conclusions